-So if you're on the hunt for a cracking choice from Asus with the ROG Strix XG43UQ or what we'd say is one of the best gaming monitorsaround, the SAMSUNG Odyssey G7, here are a few which stood out for all the right reasons, plus our guide to everything HDMI 2.1 after our list.
+So if you're on the hunt for what we'd say is one of the best PS5 monitors around, the Gigabyte AORUS FV43U or a brilliant Samsung choice with their Odyssey G7, here are a few which stood out for all the right reasons, plus our guide to everything HDMI 2.1 after our list.

 We're on high alert for new releases, so be sure to check back in for all the latest!

 - Gigabyte AORUS FV43U 43 Inch HDMI 2.1 Monitor